How Nicotine Addiction Works

 So let’s talk about re-learning what you know about addiction.
 Few people realize how the nicotine in cigarettes actually changes their brain.
 Dr. Richard Hurt from Mayo Clinic’s Nicotine Dependence Center is a leading expert in the field of smoking cessation.
 In the videos below, Dr. Hurt explains the physical nature of addiction to cigarettes and just how powerful it can be.
 He’ll also tell you how medication can DOUBLE your chances of quitting smoking and help you pick the right one for you.
 Lots of people say they don’t want to use medication to quit smoking, because they think it’s something they should do on their own with just their willpower.
 Or they’ve tried a medication before and don’t think it worked.
 If you’re one of those people, all we can say is trust us on this.
 Just hear what Dr. Hurt has to say and then make up your mind.

-Quit Smoking Aids: Nicotine Lozenge
+Video: Quit Smoking Aids: Nicotine Lozenge

 Another form of nicotine replacement is the nicotine lozenge.
 Simply park it between your gum and cheek, and the nicotine is absorbed through the lining of your mouth.
 Some smokers say they prefer nicotine lozenges because they are so easy to use.
 No prescription is needed.
 Just another quit smoking aid in your arsenal to help you stop smoking.